Global health and health security

 Our ambition is contingent on reaching people all around the globe with the products they need to thrive and prosper, and by helping the global community to better prepare for emerging health security threats and challenges.

-How we’re getting Ahead Together on global health
+How we’re getting Ahead Together for global health

 Preparing for future health challenges